Southeast Asia Travel Tips

 The warm months of November through April draw the biggest crowds.
 Everyone is escaping the cold in Europe and it’s not too hot in the region.
 Despite the vastness of the region, the tourist trail is much more uniform in many ways than Europe.
 Prices can be quite similar in places, transportation types don’t vary too much, and general travel advice is usually the same.

 - Accommodation: Accommodation in Southeast Asia is really cheap.
-You can find rooms for as little as $2 USD in parts of Cambodia and Laos.
-In Thailand, you will typically pay $6-12 USD per night.
-In Vietnam, aspect to pay $5 USD.
+You can find rooms for as little as $2-5 USD in parts of Cambodia and Laos.
+In Thailand, you will typically pay $6-13 USD per night.
+In Vietnam, expect to pay $5-8 USD.
 In Indonesia, between $8-10 USD.